azorfus/azorfus/README.md

 [My blog!](https://azorfus.github.io/)

-- Writing a custom systems programming language with a simple recursive descent parser in Rust called [Zerl](https://www.github.com/azorfus/Zerl)
+- Writing a custom programming language with a simple recursive descent parser in Rust called [Tag](https://www.github.com/azorfus/Tag)
+- Working on writing a HTTP/3 client all the way from scratch
+- Learning reinforcement learning :P
 - I work on CTF challenges focused on reverse engineering, binary exploitation and cryptography.
 - Learning *almost* everything about low level programming and linux kernel development.
 - Goal: Keep learning and have fun solving CTF challenges :P